-Environmental stewardship is the primary criteria when assessing the development of natural resources in Kwadacha Nation traditional territory.
+Environmental stewardship is the primary criteria when assessing the development of natural resources in Kaska Dena Traditional Territory.
 It is expected that environmental standards, study designs, thresholds, management practices, monitoring criteria, and permit conditions will be developed in collaboration with the Kaska Dena with the goal of exceeding provincial standards to maintain the environmental conditions of the area.